 Data Integration and Possible Silos

-The importance of data integration is hard to underestimate: data silos are the biggest barrier to innovation and hinder digital transformation efforts for 81% of organizations.
+The importance of data integration is hard to overstate: data silos are the biggest barrier to innovation and hinder digital transformation efforts for 81% of organizations.

 Data silos prevent organizations from getting a complete and accurate view of their financial operations.
 Breaking these silos is crucial to enabling a 360-degree view and ensuring the output accuracy.